SpeedyWeather/.github/profile/README.md

 ## Repositories for SpeedyWeather analysis

-- [RainMaker.jl](https://github.com/SpeedyWeather/RainMaker.jl), a repository to analyse and document the rainfall in one location
+- [RainMaker.jl](https://github.com/SpeedyWeather/RainMaker.jl), a repository to analyse and document the rainfall in one location.
 - [TravellingSailorProblem.jl](https://github.com/SpeedyWeather/TravellingSailorProblem.jl), a repository to optimize trajectories of flying balloons.
-So that all children get their presents in time for Christmas.
-- [WilliamsonTests.jl](https://github.com/SpeedyWeather/WilliamsonTests.jl), a repository for the Williamson et al. 1992 tests for solving the shallow water equations on the sphere
+- [WilliamsonTests.jl](https://github.com/SpeedyWeather/WilliamsonTests.jl), a repository for the Williamson et al. 1992 tests for solving the shallow water equations on the sphere.

 ## Documentation